davepinch/pinchy.cc/content/topics/works/e/eric-frank-russell/sinister-barrier/en.wikipedia.org.md

 ---
-title: "Sinister Barrier (en.wikipedia.org)"
+title: "Sinister Barrier (Wikipedia)"
 retrieved: 2023-10-27
 excerpt: >-
   ***Sinister Barrier*** is an English-language science fiction novel by British writer [Eric Frank Russell](/en.wikipedia.org/wiki/Eric_Frank_Russell).
 The novel originally appeared in the magazine Unknown in 1939, the first novel to appear in its pages.
 It was first published in book form in 1943 by The World's Work, Ltd. Russell revised and expanded the book for its first US publication by Fantasy Press in 1948.
-Most subsequent editions were based on the Fantasy Press version. influenced by: "Charles Fort (en.wikipedia.org)"
+Most subsequent editions were based on the Fantasy Press version. influenced by: "Charles Fort (Wikipedia)"
 related:
   - UN_1939_03_L.jpg
   - "Swift death awaits the first cow that leads a revolt against milking"